-- Virgin Media also offer all of their broadband packages on a monthly basis, including top tier packages with average speeds of 350Mbps+.
+- Virgin Media also offer all of their broadband packages on a monthly basis, including top tier packages with an average speed of 350Mbps+.

-NOW Broadband and Virgin Media offer no contract broadband year-round, however there are a number of other providers who offer seasonal, short-term student broadband deals
+NOW Broadband and Virgin Media offer no contract broadband year-round, however there are a number of other providers who offer seasonal, short-term student broadband packages, including:

 Enter your postcode to find deals near you

 We value your privacy; we only use your postcode to compare offers in your area.

 No contract broadband will usually have a higher monthly cost than a standard 12 or 18-month contract.
 It can be expensive if you only need internet access for a short period of time.
 So, what are the alternatives?
 Well, mobile broadband could be one solution, which could involve a dongle, MiFi device, or tethering.
 Here are some options to consider: